We Found the Best Grocery Store Rotisserie Chicken

 Signature Cafe Whole Roasted Rosemary & Garlic

 The roasted rosemary-garlic seasoned chicken from Albertsons is a very solid choice when it comes to grocery store rotisserie chicken.
 The meat is tender, and the bag is juicy, which we love.
 The notes of rosemary and garlic are very subtle, but we all agreed the flavor works well as a baseline.
-Albertsons rotisserie chicken pretty much set the standard for what we hoped a grocery store rotisserie chicken should be, so it only gets better from here.
+This Albertsons rotisserie chicken pretty much set the standard for what we hoped a grocery store rotisserie chicken should be, so it only gets better from here.

 Credit: Liv Averett / Instacart